 So a few weeks later, she followed my advice, and asked me to spend the day with her.

 In a typical Japanese way, she had prepared an immaculately planned schedule.
 I appreciated her meticulousness, because when I travel, I am more of a drifter, seeing what I discover and who I meet, and making up my plan as I go.
-But she had done her research so we were able to hit three popular destinations in one day: Kinkakuji, Fushimi Inari, and Byodo-in.
+But she had done her research.
+Our plan was to hit up three popular destinations in one day: Kinkakuji, Fushimi Inari, and Byodo-in.

-After our 2 hour train journey, we arrived at the bustling Kyoto Station and, after some trial and error, found the correct ticket office, where we bought a one-day transportation ticket (1250 yen) which allowed us to take most buses and trains around the city.
+After our 2 hour train journey, we arrived at the bustling Kyoto Station and, after some trial and error, found the correct ticket office, where we bought a one-day transportation ticket (1250 yen, or about $12) which allowed us to take most buses and trains around the city.
 So we hopped on a bus to our first destination.

 After a 30 minute bus ride eavesdropping on some French tourists (I could pick out a few words!) we got off at the famous Kinkakuji, (金閣寺、きんかくじ)* also known as the Golden Temple.
-It is one of the most popular tourist destinations in Kyoto, so its picturesque but also crowded.
-If you only have time for one temple, I’d reccommend Ginkakuji (the Silver Temple) because it is surrounded by stunning gardens.
-Both places cost 600 yen.
+It is one of the most popular tourist destinations in Kyoto because of its picturesque reflection in the pond.
+However it’s typically overrun with tourists.
+(If you only have time for one temple, I’d reccommend Ginkakuji (the Silver Temple) because of its stunning gardens.
+Both places cost 600 yen to enter.

 I had been there once before, but it was during New Years, when thousands of Japanese go to celebrate.
 (Don’t go during New Years!)
 This time it was less crowded, and I was excited to hike the whole mountain, which took about an hour and a half.

 I was especially excited to visit Byodoin Temple because one of my students had recommended it to me.
-In fact, he always writes about it in his essays on tests (recently I asked him to challenge himself and write about something else!!)
+In fact, he always writes about it in his essays on tests, where students are required to write 5 perfect sentences (recently I asked him to challenge himself and write about something else!!)
 He always says the same thing: ‘Byodoin is a famous temple in Kyoto.
 You can feel the history of Kyoto there.’
 He was right, though.

 As soon as we walked through the gate, I was immediatly filled with an all-encompassing sense of calm.
 Sunlight filtered through the clouds, and the lake around the temple reflected it like a mirror.
 I pulled a 10 yen coin out of my pocket, and compared the real view to the engraving on the coin.